-- 1) Mean Squared Error (MSE) computation.
-The MSE between each decoded and original pair was computed across whole voxelwise images. - 2) Definition of a measure called henceforth "normalized difference" (NormDiff), defined as $NormDiff = \frac{reconstructed-real}{reconstructed+real}$ .
-This metric is bounded between -1 and 1, and is intended to quantify asymmetry between a real and a decoded value.
+1) Mean Squared Error (MSE) computation.
+The MSE between each reconstructed and original pair was computed across whole voxelwise images.

+2) Definition of a measure called henceforth "normalized difference" (NormDiff), defined as $NormDiff = \frac{reconstructed-real}{reconstructed+real}$.
+This metric is bounded between -1 and 1, and is intended to quantify asymmetry between a real and a reconstructed value.
 The advantage of this is to eliminate dependency on the underlying image intensity and to focus on relative errors.
-By calculating this metric voxel-wise, we obtained normalized difference images which are then collapsed through the median operator to obtain one value for each real-decoded pair. - 3) Estimation of Contrast to noise ratio (CNR), an important metric in diagnostic imaging.
-We adopted a simple definition of CNR based on two randomly selected regions of interest (ROI), namely $CNR{1,2} = \frac{mean(ROI1) mean(ROI2)}{std(ROI1 + ROI2)}$ .
-We then divided each image in regular regions of interest (ROIs) of dimension 4x4x3, and successively randomly sampled 1000 ROI pairs while avoiding sampling from the background.
-This yielded a 1000-sample estimate of the CNR distribution of each image, which was collapsed through the median operator to obtain one value for each real image and one value for each corresponding decoded image.
-Finally, the decoded-real difference in estimated median CNR was evaluated using the normalized difference as defined above.
+By calculating this metric voxel-wise, we obtained normalized difference images which are then collapsed through the median operator to obtain one value for each real-reconstructed pair.

+3) Estimation of Contrast to noise ratio (CNR), an important metric in diagnostic imaging.
+We adopted a simple definition of CNR based on two randomly selected regions of interest (ROI), namely $CNR{1,2} = \frac{mean(ROI1) - mean(ROI2)}{2}$.
+We then divided each image in regular regions of interest (ROIs) of dimension std(ROI1+ROI2) we then divided each image in regular regions of interest (ROIs) of dimension 4x4x3, and successively randomly sampled 1000 ROI pairs while avoiding sampling from the background.
+This yielded a 1000-sample estimate of the CNR distribution of each image, which was collapsed through the median operator to obtain one value for each real image and one value for each corresponding reconstructed image.
+Finally, the reconstructed-real difference in estimated median CNR was evaluated using the normalized difference as defined above.